carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 trackers, events, and any other spaces that the community uses for communication.
 It applies to all of your communication and conduct in these spaces, including emails, chats, things you say, slides, videos, posters, signs, or even t-shirts you display in these spaces.
-In rare cases, violations of this code _outside_ of these spaces may affect a person’s ability to participate _within_ these spaces.

 All community members should help support our standards of acceptable behavior.
 Everyone is encouraged to speak up in response to any behavior that they deem